How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 MY THOUGHTS

-A concern with full muscles is usually about competitions or photoshoots or social media posting, but I don’t know an everyday lifter that wouldn’t like to maintain fullness.
+A concern with muscle fullness is usually about competitions or photoshoots or social media posting, but I don’t know an everyday lifter that wouldn’t like to maintain fullness.

 Don’t get too caught up or stressed if you have a day or so in the flat arena, especially when cutting.
 It doesn’t mean your gains are gone, trust me.
 If you’re cutting steadily and correctly they’re still there.
 Just follow these tips and you’ll be full more often than not.
 And you’ll know how to fix any lack of fullness.